weezymatt/weezymatt.github.io/_projects/2_ml-project.md

 As evidenced with the **AlwaysNonEntity** baseline, token-level accuracy has a modest 80% but is meaninguless for NEs.
 The improved baseline **SingleEntity** labels entities only if they appear in the training data and is the default baseline for our system to improve upon.

-Earlier we noticed the CoNNL-2003 dataset is imbalanced.
+Earlier I stated the CoNNL-2003 dataset is imbalanced.
 Largely the distribution of named entities is imbalanced where the majority class is outside (O).
-Therefore we will use the micro-averaged F1 score for evaluation because this doesn't prefer the majority class.
-However other evaluation methods may be appropriate depending on the domain.
-We do not consider these.
+Therefore the micro-averaged F1 score will be used for evaluation because this doesn't prefer the majority class.
+However other evaluation methods may be appropriate depending on the domain, but are not considered to focus on the general design process for machine learning.

 ## Experiments

 We compare the MEMM and HMM on the NERC task.
-The Spanish dataset was evaluated exclusively by an HMM, the results in Table 4 suggest a first-order model an appropriate benchmark for the task.
+The Spanish dataset was evaluated exclusively by an HMM, and the results in Table 4 suggest a first-order model an appropriate benchmark for the task.
 We obtained an 𝐹1 score of 67.5% which is an improvement over baselines and the transformation-based model proposed by Villalba and Guzmán {%cite villalba2020namedentityextractionfinite %}.

 <div class="row justify-content-center">
     <div class="col-md-8 mt-3 mt-md-0 text-center">